shwaka/kohomology/website/docs/quick-start.md

 ---
-sidebar_label: Quick start
+title: Quick start
 sidebar_position: 2
 ---

-Since `kohomology` is a [Kotlin](https://kotlinlang.org/) library, you can use it in any kotlin project.
+`kohomology` is a [Kotlin](https://kotlinlang.org/) library published at the maven repository [shwaka/maven](https://github.com/shwaka/maven).
+You can use it in any kotlin project.

+## Requirement
+You need to install Java Development Kit (JDK).
+Version 8 (=1.8) is recommended.

+- [Windows] Install from [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html).
+Usually you will choose [amazon-corretto-8-x64-windows-jdk.msi](https://corretto.aws/downloads/latest/amazon-corretto-8-x64-windows-jdk.msi)
+- [Mac, Linux] First, install [sdkman](https://sdkman.io/).
+Then run `sdk install java 8.292.10.1-amzn`.

+## Quick start
 The repository [shwaka/kohomology-app](https://github.com/shwaka/kohomology-app) provides a working example.

-This library is published at the maven repository [shwaka/maven](https://github.com/shwaka/maven).
-With gradle, you can use it by:
+If you are not familiar with kotlin projects, this is a good starting point.

+## In your gradle project
+To use in an existing gradle project, write the following in your `build.gradle.kts`:
 ```kotlin
 repositories {
     maven(url = "https://shwaka.github.io/maven/")